A pair of black and burgundy over reach boots with a soft sheepskin lining.

 After each use, take a moment to hose off any mud, sweat, and arena footing.
 If they’re especially dirty, you can use a gentle soap and a soft brush, but be sure to rinse them completely.
 While they’re wet, give them a quick once-over to check for any cracks, tears, or worn-out closures.
 Catching small issues early can prevent a boot from failing when you need it most.
 Let them dry completely before the next use.

-How to Store Them to Make Them Last
+Rotate Boots to Make Them Last Longer

 How you store your boots can make a huge difference in how long they last.
 Tossing them in a pile on the floor is a sure way to damage them.
 Instead, find a dedicated spot for them in your tack room.
 Storing them in a cool, dry place away from direct sunlight will prevent materials like rubber and neoprene from breaking down or becoming brittle over time.